nrademacher/conference-track-manager/README.md

 > "I can undo one or more inputs if I make a mistake.
 I'm also able to redo if I change my mind"

 Asking potentially dozens of talks by hand is a fairly tedious task for the user.
-It could be extremely frustrating, then, should they make a spelling mistake, for example, and have to start over.
+It could be a potentially very frustrating experience, then, should they make a spelling mistake, for example, and have to start over.
 This is why I included a simple undo/redo mechanic in the app, which works by reverting to a previous application state.

 As the backbone for that mechanic, and basic state management within the app in general, I wrote this slight extension of `Map`: